blue-hex/chatiq-bot-applet/Readme.md

-# Chat iQ - Chat Assistant Plugin
+# Pyaw - Chat Assistant Plugin

 ## Description

-**Chat iQ - Chat Assistant Plugin** is a customer-facing chatbot/chat assistant interface designed to connect with the Chat iQ application using bot ID, domain, and WebSocket URLs.
+**Pyaw - Chat Assistant Plugin** is a customer-facing chatbot/chat assistant interface designed to connect with the Pyaw application using bot ID, domain, and WebSocket URLs.
 It integrates seamlessly into any site using an iframe.
 Internally, it utilizes **TailwindCSS**, **DaisyUI**, and **Alpine.js** for styling and functionality.

 ## Local Testing

-To test Chat iQ - Chat Assistant Plugin locally, follow the structure outlined below:
+To test Pyaw - Chat Assistant Plugin locally, follow the structure outlined below:

 ### File Structure